korirj/esp-configuration-portal/README.md

  - one for password ( automatically replaced with `*`
  - the second for SensorId  which is used as MQTT Topic
  - third for callmebot api key
- - the last for your phone number to receive whatsapp message
+ - the last for your phone number to receive whatsapp message  <strong>your phone number without ' + ' eg for +254-712-345-678 write 254712345678</strong>
 - 1 dropdown menu to display all available Wifi Networks each of the above elements in the interface calls a  Callback function when changed.
 To separate different events, event name is passed to the callback function that can be handled in a switch(){}case{} statement.